compose-spec/compose-spec/build.md

 When a service definition includes both the `image` attribute and a `build` section, Compose can't guarantee a pulled image is strictly equivalent to building the same image from source.
 Without any explicit user directives, Compose with Build support must first try to pull the image, then build from source if the image was not found on registry.
-Compose MAY offer options to customize this behaviour by user request.
+Compose may offer options to customize this behaviour by user request.

 ## Publishing built images

 Compose with Build support should offer an option to push built images to a registry.
 When doing so, it must not try to push service images without an `image` attribute.
 Compose should warn users about the missing `image` attribute which prevents images being pushed.

-Compose MAY offer a mechanism to compute an `image` attribute for services when not explicitly declared in a yaml file.
+Compose may offer a mechanism to compute an `image` attribute for services when not explicitly declared in a yaml file.
 In such cases, the resulting Compose configuration is considered to have a valid `image` attribute, whenever the actual raw yaml file doesn't explicitly declare one.